nsaphra/AMRICA/README.md

 * `--num_restarts N` to specify the number of random restarts Smatch should execute.
 * `--align_out FILE.csv` to write the alignments to file.
 * `--align_in FILE.csv` to read the alignments from disk instead of running Smatch.
-* '--layout' to modify the layout parameter to graphviz.
+* `--layout` to modify the layout parameter to graphviz.

 The alignment .csv files are in a format where each graph matching set is separated by an empty line, and each line within a set contains either a comment or a line indicating an alignment.
 For example:

 ```
 3   它   -   1   it
 2   多长  -   -1
 -1  -    2  take
 ```

 The tab-separated fields are the test node index (as processed by Smatch), the test node label, the gold node index, and the gold node label.